 In this kind of lawsuit, you typically ask the court for three things, in this order:

 Your application for a temporary restraining order (TRO) must convince the judge that you will suffer “irreparable injury” if the judge doesn’t stop the foreclosure immediately.
 Because you will lose your home if the foreclosure is allowed to proceed, most courts accept that a foreclosure causes irreparable injury.

-At the preliminary injunction hearing, the court will review each party’s paperwork—essentially the same paperwork submitted in a judicial foreclosure hearing, described earlier.
-At this hearing, the court must decide whether or not:
+At the preliminary injunction hearing, the court will review each party’s paperwork.
+At this hearing, the court must decide whether:

-Because it often takes a year or two to bring a case to trial on a permanent injunction, getting a preliminary injunction is pretty much equivalent to a victory for you.
-Typically, the foreclosing party will either attempt to reach a settlement with you, drop the current foreclosure and begin from scratch, or meet any conditions laid down by the court and then go back into court asking that the injunction be lifted.
+Because it often takes a very long time to bring a case to trial on a permanent injunction, getting a preliminary injunction is pretty much equivalent to a victory for you.
+Typically, the foreclosing party will either attempt to reach a settlement with you, drop the current foreclosure and begin from scratch, or meet any conditions laid down by the court and then go back into court to ask that the injunction be lifted.

 If the foreclosing party produces documents that contradict yours, then you will need to convince the judge at the preliminary injunction stage that you deserve to have the foreclosure put on hold until you can produce your full case at trial.
 Because most preliminary injunction hearings don’t involve live witnesses, your paperwork may have to carry the day.

 You’ll most likely need to hire an attorney to be successful in fighting a nonjudicial foreclosure.
 Unless the lawyer thinks you have a very good case, it might not be worth the expense and effort.
 So, if you think you might want to fight a nonjudicial foreclosure in court, consider talking to a foreclosure attorney who can advise you about what to do in your particular circumstances.